Skip to main content

 • Applicants will also be required to meet revenue threshold, be financially impacted by the COVID-19 Pandemic, and provide an expenditure plan according to eligible uses.

 • If food vendor, must also have attended a CMFO Workshop.
-Attend a free workshop here
+Attend a free workshop here.

 Economic Mobility Initiative (EMI) Partners